Recent developments on Oka manifolds: Oka manifolds, Campana specialness, and metric properties

-As pointed out in \cite{CampanaWinkelmann2015}, the answer is negative for more general special manifolds, even for some quasi-projective ones.
-In light of Campana's results, an affirmative answer to Problem \ref{prob:special} would imply that every projective manifold which is dominable, rationally connected, or has Kodaira dimension zero is an Oka manifold.
-This would substantially improve our understanding of the position of Oka manifolds among compact projective manifolds.
+As pointed out by Campana and Winkelmann in \cite{CampanaWinkelmann2015}, the answer is negative for some quasiprojective special manifolds.
+In light of Campana's results in \cite{Campana2004AIF,Campana2004AIF-2}, an affirmative answer to Problem \ref{prob:special} would imply that every projective manifold which is dominable, rationally connected, or has Kodaira dimension zero is an Oka manifold.
 Campana also conjectured that a complex manifold $Y$ is special if and only if it is $\C$-connected if and only if its Kobayashi pseudometric vanishes identically.
-These questions remain open.
+These questions seem to remain open.

+{\bf Metric positivity and Oka manifolds.} The definitions of Kobayashi hyperbolicity and of the Oka property only depend on the complex structure of the underlying complex manifold, and they do not involve any auxiliary structures such as hermitian or K\"ahler metrics.
+Nevertheless, it has been known since 1938, when Ahlfors \cite{Ahlfors1938} proved his generalization the Schwarz--Pick lemma, that hyperbolicity has a tight relationship with metric negativity.

+The observation that a compact hermitian manifold with negative holomorphic sectional curvature is Kobayashi hyperbolic is due to Grauert and Reckziegel \cite{GrauertReckziegel1965}; see also Wu \cite[p.\ 217]{Wu1967}, Kobayashi \cite[p.\ 61]{Kobayashi1970}, and Greene and Wu \cite[p.\ 85]{GreeneWu1979}.
+More generally, it was proved by Greene and Wu \cite{GreeneWu1979} in 1979 that a not necessarily complete hermitian manifold whose holomorphic sectional curvature is bounded above by $-c/(1 + r^2)$, where $c > 0$ and $r = \dist(p,\cdotp)$ is the distance from a fixed point $p$ in the manifold, is Kobayashi hyperbolic.
+Moreover, if a hermitian metric with this property is complete then the manifold is complete Kobayashi hyperbolic, and this result is close to sharp (see \cite[p.\ 85]{GreeneWu1979} or \cite{Seshadri2006}).
+It follows that no such manifold is Oka.

+Weaker rigidity properties than Kobayashi hyperbolicity, such as volume hyperbolicity, are also obstructions to a manifold being Oka.
+In particular, a manifold which satisfies some form of the Schwarz lemma for holomorphic maps from higher dimensional balls is not Oka.
+Results in this direction were obtained by many authors; see in particular Chern \cite{Chern1968}, Lu \cite{Lu1968}, Royden \cite{Royden1980}, and S.-T.\ Yau \cite{Yau1975,Yau1978AJM}, among others.
+A more complete discussion of the history of the Schwarz lemma and its relationship to negativity of hermitian metrics can be found in the recent survey by Broder \cite{Broder2022}.
+See also the article by Osserman \cite{Osserman1999} relating the Ahlfors--Schwarz--Pick lemma to comparison principles in differential geometry.